 in the hearts and lives of those who yield themselves to Him."

-Recognizing God's kingdom as a present reality allows Christians
+Recognizing God's kingdom as a present reality allows us

-to experience the blessings of Christ's reign now, as well as to
+to experience blessings now, as well as to

-anticipate it in the future age.
-It also keeps trials in perspective.
+anticipate the future age.
+It also keeps life's trials in perspective.

-My goal is to present small bite size truths about God's kingdom
+My goal in this 7-day devotional is to present bite size truths about God's kingdom,